RackHD/on-tools/obm-autoset/README.md

 defualt is 0

 ###-nodeid {NODEID}
-Specify one compute node to apply OBM setting instead of apply OBM setting to all Nodes. default:None")
+Specify one compute node to apply OBM setting instead of apply OBM setting to all Nodes. default:all")

 ###-auth {on/off}
-Specify if authentication is on/off , defualt:off
+Specify if authentication is on/off , default:off

 ##obm_setting.json Config File
-This file contains the credentials reqired to access the ora/bmcs.
+This file contains the credentials required to access the ora/bmcs.
 It includes:
 "ora": RackHD ora ssh credential.
 "bmc": bmc/rmm credential list.
 "api": RackHD api login credential